saijonov/saijonov/README.md

 <p align="center">
     I specialize in creating scalable web applications, developing innovative solutions, and working with cutting-edge technologies.
-    With experience in <strong>Python, Django, C, and SQL</strong>, I strive to build projects that are efficient, maintainable, and enjoyable to use.
+    With experience in <strong>Python, Django, C, and SQL</strong>, I try to build projects that are efficient, maintainable, and <strong>easy to use</strong>.
 </p>